WH-Gao/Gadget-with-cutoff-power-spectrum/README.md

 ```
 Finally, you can get different .hdf5 files at different redshifts.
 You can change output.txt to choose output redshifts (here parameter in output.txt is scale factor a, you can choose 1.0 to set redshift as z=0).
 You can use h5py in python to read .hdf5 file and get particle information to make a plot.
 An example is in readhdf5.ipynb.
-Here k_64.png and k_4.png are two results without cutoff and with cutoff at \frac{\pi}{16} for a $128^3$ particles simulation in $128 h^{-1}Mpc$ box respectively.
+Here k_64.png and k_4.png are two results without cutoff and with cutoff at \frac{\pi}{16} for a $128^3$ particles simulation in $128 h Mpc^{-1}$ box respectively.
-You can change BoxSize, Nsample to change resolution of simulation, also you can use different number of nodes to run Gadget4 by change
+You can change BoxSize, Nsample to change resolution of simulation, you can also use different number of nodes to run Gadget4 by change
 ```
 mpirun -np x ./Gadget4 param.txt
 ```
 number x here.
+Seed in param.txt can be changed to change initial distribution of dark matter particles.